Back to Blog

 • Automatic Token Management: Late handles token refresh and expiration automatically

-• Webhook Abstraction: Receive normalized webhook events across all platforms
+• Webhook Abstraction: Normalized webhook events across all platforms

 • Built-in Rate Limiting: Intelligent request queuing and retry logic